Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties: Materials and Methods

-The implementation focuses on two aspects to reduce significantly the computational cost of the algorithm.
-The first one is about the time since the last reaction of each process occurred ($t_j$).
-Rather than updating all of them at each time step, we only keep track of the timestamp the last reaction occurred $t_{0j}$, and then obtain $t_j$ when needed as $t_j = t - t_{0j}$.
-The second one avoids the computation of $\lambda_\text{max}$ at each time step.
-Let us consider four possible scenarios:
+The implementation focuses on two aspects to optimize the computational cost of the algorithm.
+The first is about the time since the last reaction of each process occurred ($t_j$).
+Rather than updating all of them at each time step, we only keep track of the timestamp the last reaction occurred $t_{0j}$ for the process $j$, and then obtain $t_j$ when needed as $t_j = t - t_{0j}$.
+The second avoids the computation of $\lambda_\text{max}$ at each time step.
+Consider four possible scenarios:

-\begin{itemize} \item For distributions with a bounded instantaneous rate, such as the Cauchy or delayed exponential distribution, $\lambda_\text{max}$ can be kept constant as the upper bound.
+\begin{itemize} \item For distributions with a bounded instantaneous rate, such as the Pareto, log-normal, Cauchy, or delayed exponential distribution, $\lambda_\text{max}$ can be kept constant as the upper bound.

-\item For unbounded distributions with a rate increasing monotonically with time, such as normal, Weibull ($\alpha > 1$) or gamma ($\alpha > 1$), the maximum rate is known by keeping track of the reactant that did not react for the longest time. $\lambda_\text{max} = \lambda(t_\text{max})$.
-As such, the maximum rate does not need to be updated until that reactant with maximum waiting time did not react.
+\item For distributions with an unbounded rate that increases monotonically with time, such as normal, Weibull ($\alpha > 1$), or gamma ($\alpha > 1$), the maximum rate is known by keeping track of the reactant that did not react for the longest time. $\lambda_\text{max} = \lambda(t_\text{max})$.
+As such, the maximum rate does not need to be updated until that reactant with maximum waiting time does not react.

-\item For unbounded distributions with a rate decreasing monotonically with time, such as Weibull ($\alpha < 1$), gamma ($\alpha < 1$) or power laws, the maximum rate is known by keeping track of the reactant that did not react for the shortest time.
-As this can result in a very large maximum rate in some situation, we do not recommend using REGIR for these long-tailed distributions, since they can be simulated more efficiently with the Laplace Gillespie algorithm~\cite{masuda2018gillespie}.
+\item For distributions with an unbounded rate that decreases monotonically with time, such as Weibull ($\alpha < 1$), gamma ($\alpha < 1$), or power laws, the maximum rate is known by keeping track of the reactant that did not react for the shortest time.
+As this can result in a very high maximum rate in some situations, we do not recommend using REGIR for these long-tailed distributions, since they can be simulated more efficiently with the Laplace Gillespie algorithm~\cite{masuda2018gillespie}.

-\item For distributions with arbitrary rates, such as the ones obtained numerically from experimental data, the user should precompute some bounds on $\lambda(t)$ for specific intervals, such that it can falls back to one of the three cases described above for each interval. \end{itemize}
+\item For distributions with arbitrary rates, such as those obtained numerically from experimental data, the user should precompute some bounds on $\lambda(t)$ for specific intervals, so that it can return to one of the three cases described above for each interval. \end{itemize}

-\paragraph{Earth mover distance.} Also known as the Wasserstein or Kantorovich metric~\cite{deng2009kantorovich}, the Earth mover distance (EMD)~\cite{rubner1998metric} is a measure of the distance between two probability distributions $P = [p_i]$ and $Q = [q_j]$ ($i,j$: index of instances in the probability distribution) over a metric space $D$.
-Where $D = [d_{i,j}]$ is the ground distance between clusters $[p_i]$ and $[q_j]$.
-EMD reflects the minimal amount of \textit{work} that must be used to transform one distribution into the other by moving \textit{distribution mass} around.
-To compute EMD, we first need to find the optimal flow $F = [f_{i,j}]$ to minimize the overall cost when moving from P to Q.